Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 **Cost:** Each action requires using one of your available resources—**:rsc-a: Action**{ .rsc }, **:rsc-b: Bonus Action**{ .rsc }, or **:rsc-r: Reaction**{ .rsc }.
 To perform a specific action, you must have the appropriate resource available.
 For example, you cannot take the **Attack**{ .rsc } action (which requires an Action) if you have already used your Action to take the Dash action.

----

 <div class="grid" markdown>

 **:material-sword:{ .x3l }**

-:   ### Attack {.noborder} :rsc-a:
+:   ### Attack :rsc-a:

     The most common action to take in combat is the **:rsc-a: Attack**{ .rsc } action, whether you are swinging a sword, firing an arrow from a bow, or brawling with your fists.
 With this action, you make ^^one^^ melee or ranged attack.
-This action often requires you to make an **:d20-attack: Attack Roll** against the target's AC.
+This action often requires you to make an **:d20-attack: Attack Roll** against the target's **AC**.

     Certain features, such as the **Extra Attack** feature of the Fighter, allow you to make more than one attack with this action.